Ingest: Graphiti: Temporal Knowledge Graph for AI Agents

 Context efficiency trade-off.
 The LLM-heavy pipeline (multiple calls per episode) grounds context-efficiency-is-the-central-design-concern — Graphiti explicitly invests context at ingestion time to save it at retrieval time.

 Retrieval-only scope.
-Graphiti exemplifies claw-learning-is-broader-than-retrieval — it extracts entities and relationships for later retrieval but does not capture preferences, procedures, judgment precedents, or voice.
+Graphiti exemplifies claw-learning-loops-must-improve-action-capacity-not-just-retrieval — it extracts entities and relationships for later retrieval but does not capture preferences, procedures, judgment precedents, or voice.

 Extractable Value

-Bi-temporal model as a contradiction resolution pattern.
-Graphiti's valid_at/invalid_at approach to handling contradictory facts is a concrete alternative to overwriting (Mem0) or evolution (A-MEM).
+1. Bi-temporal model as a contradiction resolution pattern.
+Graphiti's valid_at/invalid_at approach to handling contradictory facts is a concrete alternative to overwriting (Mem0), evolution (A-MEM), and recency decay (CrewAI).
 This pattern could inform how any KB handles conflicting information over time. [experiment]

-Episode-centric ingestion vs. document-centric ingestion.
-Graphiti's design treats every piece of incoming data as an event with temporal context, not a static document.
+6. Episode-centric vs. document-centric ingestion.
+Graphiti treats every piece of incoming data as an event with temporal context, not a static document.
 This framing matters for systems that process conversations or streaming data, and clarifies when the document-centric model (which our KB uses) is and is not appropriate. [just-a-reference]